 There are a lot of misunderstandings about filing for bankruptcy.
-Credit consolidation companies can mislead people and credit card companies can mislead you so you continue paying high interest.
+Credit consolidation companies can mislead people and credit card companies can mislead you so you continue paying high interest payments.
 Many people rely on information that was true 25 years ago or from friends who have heard something from someone.
 A lot of the information available on the internet is often very, very general and vague that it does not apply to over 95% of the cases and distorts the truth.

 The following is a list of beliefs people have about filing bankruptcy that are SIMPLY NOT TRUE: